Substance Use Disorders - Certificate (Manchester)

 After you have submitted your online application and are assigned an UNH ID, visit our online Letter of Recommendation Request Form for instructions and to request letters from your chosen referees.
 Recommendation letters submitted by relatives or friends, as well as letters older than one year, will not be accepted.

 Prepare a brief but careful statement regarding: 1) reasons you wish to do graduate work in this field, including your immediate and long-range objectives, and 2) your specific research or professional interest and experiences in this field.

 Once you have completed your statement, you can submit it:

 - Electronically, as part of the online application process (strongly recommended)

 - Mail a hard copy directly to our office (address at bottom of page)

 All applicants are encouraged to contact programs directly to discuss program specific application questions.

 Additional Details for International Applicants

-UNH graduate programs offered at the Manchester campus are not available to international applicants who are currently living outside of the U.S.
+This program is normally not available to international applicants who are currently living outside of the U.S.